Invest successfully with Engel & Völkers

 In recent years, Dubai’s real estate market has stood out for its resilience and remarkable growth, even in the face of challenges like the pandemic, inflation, and global economic shifts.
 With property transactions on the rise, it's clear that buyers and investors continue to flock to the market, eager to take advantage of its opportunities.

 However, like any real estate market in the world, Dubai’s market is not immune to certain risks.
-Having an awareness of the several risks of buying property in Dubai can arm you with insightful information so you can make informed decisions.
+Having an awareness of the several risks of buying property in Dubai can arm you with insightful information so you can make informed real estate investment decisions.
 This article will delve into the risks of buying property in Dubai and how certain factors could impact your investment.

 Market volatility is a hazard in Dubai’s property market - or any other property market, for that matter.
 While Dubai’s real estate market has recently witnessed high transactional numbers and a significant increase in property prices, it is also subject to periods of contraction depending on various factors.